 "Spinal fusion surgery can be a safe and effective treatment for maintaining correction of severe scoliosis," says Dr. Shufflebarger.
 "It's very gratifying to have assisted in developing procedures that have improved the quality of life of children living in South Florida and beyond."

-The first symptom of scoliosis is often uneven shoulders or a protruding shoulder blade that is visible when bending at the waist.
+The first symptom of scoliosis in children is often uneven shoulders or a protruding shoulder blade that is visible when bending at the waist.
 If you note this, primary care evaluation is appropriate.
-When specialized scoliosis treatment is required, Miami Children's Hospital is one of only a few hospitals in the country that specializes in pediatric spinal surgery, featuring a procedure from spinal fusion developed by Harry Shufflebarger, MD.
+When specialized scoliosis treatment is required, Nicklaus Children's Hospital, formerly Miami Children's Hospital, is one of only a few hospitals in the country that specializes in pediatric spinal surgery, featuring a procedure from spinal fusion developed by Harry Shufflebarger, MD.

-* Links available in this page are not necessarily endorsed, reviewed, or sponsored by Miami Children's Hospital.
-By clicking on any of the links, you will be leaving MCH's Website.
+* Links available in this page are not necessarily endorsed, reviewed, or sponsored by Nicklaus Children's Hospital, formerly Miami Children's Hospital.
+By clicking on any of the links, you will be leaving NCH's Website.